makersacademy/chitter-challenge/README.md

 Challenge:
 -------

+Restructure the helper methods to more suitable directory

 As usual please start by

 * Filling out your learning plan self review for the week: https://github.com/makersacademy/learning_plan_september2015 (if you haven't already)
 * Forking this repo